bio-tools/biotoolsDocs/IFB_tools.rst

 The IFB catalogue
 """""""""""""""""

 The information requirement of the IFB catalogue is more demanding than *bio.tools*, and depends upon the type of tool (command-line tool, database *etc.*) that is being registered.
-In the `guidelines <#guidelines>`_ below.
+In the guidelines_ below.

 Updating entries